 The Google Nest Hub brings the smart home experience to life for the whole family.
 It is for the heart of home, where multiple members of the household can query and request actions, while doubling-up as the smartest digital photo frame out there, aside from its larger brother - the Nest Hub Max.

-Hub makes perfect sense following the company's acquisition of Nest too.
-With a wider portfolio of connected products available to buy, having a hub to control everything from is a logical next step.
+When Hub launched, it made perfect sense following the company's acquisition of Nest.
+With a wider portfolio of connected products available to buy, having a hub to control everything from was a logical next step.

 Well, assuming you're the right user.
-Hub is only sensible if you've got ample smart home products, aren't already invested in Amazon's ecosystem and don't want to use it for calls.
-If you do but you still want Google, it's probably worth waiting for the larger Google Nest Hub Max with its built-in Nest camera.
+Hub is only sensible if you've got ample smart home products, aren't already invested in Amazon's ecosystem and don't want to use it for video calls.
+If you do but you still want Google, it's worth checking out the larger Google Nest Hub Max with its built-in Nest camera.

 Google Nest Hub would be a fantastic addition to any smart home.
 We absolutely love it.

-The 2018 update to the original might not have YouTube, but it does have a camera and can do video calls.
-If you're invested into Amazon, Alexa and Echo then this is the logical choice for you – despite its added size and expense.
+The Amazon Echo Show 8 might not have YouTube, but it does have a camera and can do video calls.
+If you're invested into Amazon, Alexa and Echo then this is the logical choice for you – despite its sightly larger size.
 There's also the smaller model to consider in the Echo Show 5 if you want Alexa on a similar scale to the Nest Hub.